Geographie-cites/mobiliscope/README.md

 * Simplification of map and chart titles.

-* Creation of a [Zenodo record](https://zenodo.org/record/7822016#.ZD6uS87P1PY) gathering all the data proposed in open-data in.
+* Creation of a [Zenodo record](https://zenodo.org/record/7822016#.ZD6uS87P1PY) gathering all the data proposed in open-data in the tool.

 # Future developments